zenvercoder/omsweetommm/presentation.md

 * Made zero progress.
 Well, no discernible progress anyway.
 I learned more about what is going on in the code and things that can break the app (I broke it more than once).
 However, I did cut out some fat and learned more about frequency.

+## Day 5

+* Feels like I made very little progress, but I'm still learning a lot and I feel like I'm allllmost there.
+The waves look a little better.
+I'm now getting a frequency readout in the console.
+I want to make the canvas bigger/smaller if the frequency is within human range.

+* Tried some things like `var halfIntendedWidth = intendedWidth / 2;`

+* `var ctx = document.getElementById('canvas').getContext('2d');`

+* `canvas.setAttribute`

+* `ctx.scale(x, y);`

 ## Other Cool Pens